AI for institutions, endowments, and family offices.

 The first need is a clearer review file, not another dashboard.

-Endowments and family offices often see oil and gas exposure through statements, operator packets, mineral records, trust files, portfolio updates, board materials, and recurring committee questions.
+Institutions and family offices often see oil and gas exposure through statements, operator packets, mineral records, trust files, portfolio updates, board materials, and recurring committee questions.
 AI can help when it organizes the evidence and preserves the source behind every answer.

-Where endowments can use AI first.
+Where institutions and family offices can use AI first.

-Best-fit endowment and family office situations.
+Best-fit institutional and family office situations.

 • A family office or trust has mineral, royalty, non-op, or energy-fund exposure and needs source-backed review support.